Franchisor Concept Protection

 In the event that the franchisor is the holder of the existing rights to one or more elements of the commercial concept, no action is required (subject to the provision of proof of copyright, see below).

-It is only when the franchisor does not have rights to the elements of its business concept, or if they are not subject to any protection, that it is appropriate to organize the acquisition of rights by the franchisor, and the protection of rights.
+It is only when the franchisor does not have rights to the elements of its commercial concept, or that they are not subject to any protection, that it is appropriate to organize the acquisition of rights by the franchisor, and the protection of rights.

 1. Franchisor’s acquisition of rights held by third parties

-Since the rights to the elements of the business concept are held by a third party, the franchisor must either acquire property rights or be granted a right of enjoyment.
+Since the rights on the elements of the commercial concept are owned by a third party, the franchisor must either acquire property rights or be granted a right of enjoyment.

 The preservation of the distinctive character of the concept requires that this right of enjoyment be accompanied by exclusivity.
 Assignment is generally preferable to ensure the security of the operating monopoly enjoyed by the holder of the industrial / intellectual property rights.